 The right to set out preferences for treatment in advance, nominating a person to receive information about your treatment and having the right to a second psychiatric opinion are some of the critical new rights in the Mental Health Act 2014.
 Bodily restraint now includes “physical” restraint as well as mechanical, and seclusion can only be authorised to prevent imminent and serious harm.

 Advance statements of a person’s treatment preferences

-New provisions have been introduced which provide for a person to make an advance statement setting out their preferences in relation to mental health treatment, to be used in the event they become a compulsory, security or forensic patient
+Provisions have been introduced that provide for a person to make an advance statement setting out their preferences in relation to treatment, to be used in the event they become a compulsory, security or forensic patient

 Advance statements can be an important way of documenting wishes, and a factor that must be considered by the authorised psychiatrist and others when proposing treatment or the making of orders at different times, as well as by the MHT when making orders and determining setting and duration.
 They must also be considered in informing a determination of whether treatment is least restrictive.